Arlene Gottfried: Personal life

-Gottfried graduated from the Fashion Institute of Technology taking photography courses.
-She worked as a photographer for an advertising agency before freelancing for publications such as The New York Times Magazine, Fortune, Life, the Village Voice, and The Independent (London).
-She was a habitué of Nuyorican Poets Café, a friend of Miguel Piñero, and on the Lower East Side sang gospel with the Eternal Light Community Singers.

-In 1991 while on assignment Gottfried photographed the Eternal Light Community Singers, eventually singing with them, as well.
+In 1991 while on assignment Gottfried photographed the Eternal Light Community Singers, eventually singing gospel with them on the Lower East Side.
 Gottfried also sang gospel with the Jerriese Johnson East Village Gospel Choir.

+She was a regular patron of Nuyorican Poets Café.
+She was also a known friend of Miguel Piñero.

 Death

 Gottfried died on August 8, 2017, from complications of breast cancer at her home in Manhattan at the age of 66 surrounded by friends and family.